-Level of recommendation mmendation evidence validity of the underlying data evidence validity of the underlying data Implications key- words 1 Unambiguous A Randomized, controlled studies without essential methodological flaws with unambiguous results 1 A Strong recommendation , valid for most patients shall 1 Unambiguous C+ No randomized, controlled studies, but unambiguous data available 1 C+ 1 Unambiguous В Randomized, controlled study with methodological flaws.
+Level of recommendation Risk-benefit ratio Level of evidence Assessment of the methodological validity of the underlying data Overall assessment, classification Implications key- words 1 Unambiguous A Randomized, controlled studies without essential methodological flaws with unambiguous results 1 A Strong recommendation , valid for most patients shall 1 Unambiguous C+ No randomized, controlled studies, but unambiguous data available 1 C+ 1 Unambiguous В Randomized, controlled study with methodological flaws.
 Despite unambiguous results of the study it cannot be safely ruled out that methodical flaws have influenced the results 1 B Strong recommendation , probably valid for most patients 1 Unambiguous С Observational studies without control group, but with convincing results 1 C Medium strong recommendation, seems to be plausible, may be changed once improved data become available should 2 Ambiguous A Randomized, controlled study without methodological reservations, but with conflicting results 2 A Medium strong recommendation, depending on the individual case, a different course of action may be indicated.
 The interpretation of results by the Working Group Guidelines are taken into account in the recommendation.
 2 Ambiguous C+ No randomized, controlled studies, but data can be extrapolated from other studies 2 C+ Weak recommendation, depending on the individual case, a different course of action may be indicated.
-The interpretation of results by the Working Group Guidelines are taken into account in the recommendation. can 2 Ambiguous В Randomized, controlled study with severe flaws 2 B Weak recommendation, depending on the individual case, a different course of action may be indicated. can 2 Ambiguous C Observational studies, case reports 2 C Very weak recommendation, depending on the individual case, a different course of action may be indicated. could
+The interpretation of results by the Working Group Guidelines are taken into account in the recommendation. can 2 Ambiguous В Randomized, controlled study with severe flaws 2 B Weak recommendation, depending on the individual case, a different course of action may be indicated. can 2 Ambiguous С Observational studies, case reports 2 C Very weak recommendation, depending on the individual case, a different course of action may be indicated. could